hch-wang/Negative_Knowledge/README.md

 - `section3_reproduce/` — §3 ScienceAgentBench negative-knowledge study
 - `section4_reproduce/` — §4 BKdV controlled memory-condition study
 - `appendix_reproduce/` — Burgers-NLS appendix transfer study

-The older working directories used during paper development were removed from the GitHub tree.
-The reproduce packages bundle the logs, banks, prompts, eval scripts, and minimal pipeline entry points needed by a reviewer.

 For §4 and appendix verification/eval scripts: